taojy123/copa/README.md

 ### Configuration

-`copaconf.json` will auto automatic generated while running you can change it by text editor
+`copaconf.json` will auto automatic generated while running

+You can change it by text editor

 ```
 {